Nannies do so much more than just watch kids - they shape young lives, keep everyone safe, and offer a steady hand when families need it most.

 Little Minds Pre-School, New York, NY (2017 - 2019)

-• Worked with individual students to promote learning and skill development.
+• Worked one-on-one with students to boost their skills and confidence.

 Education